kyle11235/mobile/android/README.md

 - create AVD

-        - firstly need to install SDK System images set proxy in sdk manager, there are many options availible(might need to clear cache, reload... ). required system image, for CPU/ABI download and extract, move to sdk/system-images (create it if not exist) tools -> option -> Android SDK Manager Setting clear cache, restart Eclipse / Android Studio and SDK Manager download it from http://tools.android-studio.org/, I downloaded the system image for Android 5(JDK1.7 required).
+        - use recommanded image, or x86, arm on PC is very slow

-        - click AVD manager in eclipse, create, select HVGA as device, then you can select system image now. see 1 create AVD.PNG
+        - old, firstly need to install SDK System images set proxy in sdk manager, there are many options availible(might need to clear cache, reload... ). required system image, for CPU/ABI download and extract, move to sdk/system-images (create it if not exist) tools -> option -> Android SDK Manager Setting clear cache, restart Eclipse / Android Studio and SDK Manager download it from http://tools.android-studio.org/, I downloaded the system image for Android 5(JDK1.7 required).

 - helloworld